shimonpi/AppliedCFD_Tutorials/Tutorial_5/README.md

 ## Visualizing the Results

-We can visualize the solution for the flow over the cylinder at $`Re = 20`$ as we did in all previous tutorials and obtain the following streamline pattern:
+We can visualize the solution for the flow over the cylinder at Re = 20 as we did in all previous tutorials and obtain the following streamline pattern:

 ![vortex_shedding_Re20_slice_streamline](vortex_shedding_Re20_slice_streamline.png)

-To observe the effects of a higher Reynolds number, we can increase the Reynolds number to $`Re = 200`$ by changing the kinematic viscosity to $`\nu = 0.01`$ and re-running the simulation.
+To observe the effects of a higher Reynolds number, we can increase the Reynolds number to Re = 200 by changing the kinematic viscosity to $`\nu = 0.01`$ and re-running the simulation.
 After making this adjustment, the resulting flow pattern will show more complex vortex shedding characteristics.

-The visualization for $`Re = 200`$ is illustrated below:
+The visualization for Re = 200 is illustrated below:

 ![vortex_shedding_Re200](vortex_shedding_Re200_slice.gif)